intercloud/terraform-provider-intercloud/docs/resources/group.md

 ---
-subcategory: 'GROUP'
+subcategory: 'Group'
 layout: 'intercloud'
-page_title: 'InterCloud: intercloud_group'
 description: |-
   Creates and manages a group
 ---

-# Resource: intercloud_group
+# intercloud_group Resource

 Manages a group used to regroup resources like `intercloud_connector`